Christmas Magic: 6 Fun and Healthy Snack Ideas to Wow Your Kids

 The beauty with these ornaments is you can decorate them with whatever ingredients you have on hand.
 I went the veggie route but you could also do more of a trail mix and top with nuts, dried fruit, cheerios, etc. Let your pantry be your guide!
 It would be fun to set out several ingredients and invite your kids to decorate their "ornaments" with the toppings they'd like on their crackers!

-- Round 2-3″ crackers like Breton
+- 8 round 2-3" crackers like Breton

-- Tzatziki or hummus or other dip
+- ½ cup tzatziki or hummus or creamy edamame dip

-- Frozen peas, carrots, and corn, defrosted
+- ½ cup frozen peas carrots, and corn, defrosted

-- Small carrot coins
+- 1 small carrot cut into coins

 - Spread the dip onto the crackers.